Ryan McMahon Player Props: Rockies vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks' 4.49 team ERA ranks 22nd across all league pitching staffs.
+- The Diamondbacks have the 20th-ranked team ERA across all MLB pitching staffs (4.43).

-- Diamondbacks pitchers combine to rank 15th in baseball in home runs allowed (62 total, 1.1 per game).
+- Diamondbacks pitchers combine to rank 16th in baseball in home runs surrendered (63 total, 1.1 per game).

+- Henry makes the start for the Diamondbacks, his seventh of the season.
+He is 2-1 with a 4.50 ERA and 18 strikeouts in 34 2/3 innings pitched.

+- In his last time out -- in relief on Saturday -- the lefty threw 1 1/3 scoreless innings against the Boston Red Sox while surrendering one hit.

 © 2023 Data Skrive.
 All rights reserved.